ietf-wg-cellar/ebml-specification/specification.markdown

 The `*`, `(` and `)` symbols are interpreted as defined in [@!RFC5234].

-The EBMLAtomName part of the EBMLElementPath MUST be equal to the `@name` attribute of the EBML Schema.
+The EBMLAtomName part of the EBMLLastPath MUST be equal to the `@name` attribute of the EBML Schema.

 The starting PathDelimiter of the path corresponds to the root of the EBML Document.

-If the path contains an EBMLPathAtomRecursive part, the EBML Element can occur within itself recursively (see (#recursive)).
+If the EBMLLastPath is an EBMLPathAtomRecursive, the EBML Element can occur within itself recursively (see (#recursive)).

 The `@path` value MUST be unique within the EBML Schema.
 The `@id` value corresponding to this `@path` MUST NOT be defined for use within another EBML Element with the same EBMLParentPath as this `@path`.

 In some cases the path contains an EBMLGlobalParent.
 A path with a EBMLGlobalParent defines a Global Element; see (#global-elements).
 Any path that starts with the EBMLParentPath of the Global Element and matches the occurrences found in the GlobalParentOccurence is a valid path for the Global Element.
 If EBMLGlobalParent is not present then the Element is not a Global Element and only has one fixed EBMLParentPath.

 The GlobalParentOccurence part is interpreted as an ABNF Variable Repetition.
-The repetition amounts correspond to the amount of unspecified Parent Element levels there can be between the EBMLParentPath and the actual EBMLElementPath.
+The repetition amounts correspond to the amount of unspecified Parent Element levels there can be between the EBMLParentPath and the actual EBMLLastPath.

-PathMinOccurrence represents the minimum number of element path required between the EBMLParentPath and the Global Element EBMLElementPath.
-For example 0 means the EBMLElementPath can be right after the EBMLParentPath, 1 means there has to be at least an element between the EBMLParentPath and the EBMLElementPath.
+PathMinOccurrence represents the minimum number of element path required between the EBMLParentPath and the EBMLLastPath.
+For example 0 means the EBMLLastPath can be right after the EBMLParentPath, 1 means there has to be at least an element between the EBMLParentPath and the EBMLLastPath.
 If PathMinOccurrence is not present then that EBML Element has a PathMinOccurrence value of 0.

-PathMaxOccurrence represents the maximum number of element path possible between the EBMLParentPath and the Global Element EBMLElementPath.
+PathMaxOccurrence represents the maximum number of element path possible between the EBMLParentPath and the EBMLLastPath.
 It cannot have the value 0 as it would be the Global Element can only be found right after the EBMLParentPath, in which case it's not a Global Element anymore and EBMLGlobalParent MUST NOT be specified.
-If PathMaxOccurrence is not present then there is no upper bound for the permitted number of occurrences of element path possible between the EBMLParentPath and the Global Element EBMLElementPath.
+If PathMaxOccurrence is not present then there is no upper bound for the permitted number of occurrences of element path possible between the EBMLParentPath and the EBMLLastPath.

 #### id